-Pharma-Safe remote paramedics are cross-trained to accommodate multiple roles, including safety, engineering and clerical.
-During their downtime, paramedics who are cross-trained can provide safety training, perform safety assessments, provide accident reports and even help you design a safety plan specific to your site to help reduce injuries.
+Pharma-Safe remote paramedics are cross-trained, meaning one paramedic can accommodate multiple safety, engineering and clerical roles.
+During their downtime, paramedics who are cross-trained can provide safety training, perform safety assessments, provide accident reports and even help design a safety plan specific to your site to help reduce injuries and overall downtime.

-Pharma-Safe’s remote paramedics also are trained in pharmacology, which means that they can prescribe the appropriate medicine for a situation, which would normally require a visit to a doctor off-site, reducing the need for off site transportation.
+Pharma-Safe’s remote paramedics also are trained in pharmacology.
+This means that they can prescribe the appropriate medicine for a situation, which would normally require a visit to a doctor off-site, reducing the need for off site transportation.

 Telemedicine – Instant Access to Physicians

-A telemedicine unit allows our remote paramedics or you to consult with a doctor in real-time when a situation arises with an employee, reducing the need for an off-site visit to a clinic or doctor’s office.
+A telemedicine unit allows workers to consult with a doctor in real-time, reducing the need for an off-site visit to a clinic or doctor’s office.
 You can also use telemedicine as a preventative tool to perform well visits, which can help reduce the number of sick days taken by your employees.

-Pharma-Safe can offer you a custom solution based on your needs with our telemedicine services, remote paramedics and even telehealth support.
-This is not only available for offshore sites, but for remote land sites as well.
+Pharma-Safe can offer a custom solution based on your needs with our telemedicine services, remote paramedics and even telehealth support.
+Notably, this is not only available for offshore sites but for remote land sites as well.

 The Savings Speak for Themselves

-The cost benefits of having a dual-trained remote paramedic at your job site are numerous.
-If your site’s paramedic is cross-trained in another area in which you need help, it’s like getting two employees for the price of one, and that can be a huge cost saving to your company.
+The benefits of having dual-trained remote paramedics at your job site are numerous and impactful.
+Having access to a cross-trained paramedic is like getting two employees for the price of one, and leads to reduced downtime and substantial savings.